Psyche (spacecraft)

 Psyche (/ˈsaɪki/ SY-kee) is a NASA Discovery Program space mission launched on October 13, 2023, to explore the origin of planetary cores by orbiting and studying the metallic asteroid 16 Psyche beginning in 2029.
 NASA's Jet Propulsion Laboratory (JPL) manages the project.

-The spacecraft will not land on the asteroid, but will orbit it from August 5, 2029, to October 31, 2031, spending 817 days in orbit.
+The spacecraft will orbit the asteroid from August 5, 2029, to October 31, 2031, spending 817 days in orbit.
 Psyche uses solar-powered Hall-effect thrusters for propulsion and orbital maneuvering, the first interplanetary spacecraft to use that technology.
-It's also the first mission to use laser optical communications beyond the Earth-Moon system.
+It is also the first mission to use laser optical communications beyond the Earth-Moon system.

-Asteroid 16 Psyche is the heaviest known M-type asteroid, and may be an exposed iron core of a protoplanet, the remnant of a violent collision with another object that stripped off its mantle and crust.
-On January 4, 2017, the Psyche mission was selected for NASA's Discovery #14 mission.

 History

-Psyche was submitted by Lindy Elkins-Tanton, a principal investigator at Arizona State University, as part of a call for proposals for NASA's Discovery Program that closed in February 2015.
-It was shortlisted on September 30, 2015, as one of five finalists and awarded US$3 million for further concept development.
+The proposal for the Psyche mission was submitted by Lindy Elkins-Tanton, a principal investigator at Arizona State University, as part of a call for proposals for NASA's Discovery Program missions 13 and 14 that closed in February 2015.
+It was shortlisted on September 30, 2015, as one of five finalists, and awarded US$3 million for further concept development.

 On January 4, 2017, Psyche was selected for the 14th Discovery mission, with launch set for 2023.
 In May 2017, the launch date was moved up to target a more efficient trajectory, to July 2022 aboard a SpaceX Falcon Heavy launch vehicle with a January 31, 2026 arrival, following a Mars gravity assist on May 23, 2023.

 In June 2022 NASA found that the late delivery of the testing equipment and Guidance, Navigation, and Control (GNC) flight software for the Psyche spacecraft did not give them enough time to complete the required testing, and decided to delay the launch, with future windows available in 2023 and 2024 to rendezvous with the asteroid in 2029 and 2030, respectively.

 On October 28, 2022, NASA announced that Psyche was targeting a launch period opening on October 10, 2023, which would correspond with an arrival at the asteroid in August 2029.

 An independent review of the delays at JPL reported in November 2022 found understaffing, insufficient planning, and communications issues among engineers and with management.
 The VERITAS Venus mission was delayed to free up staff to focus on Psyche.